mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/uninstall/index.md

     kubectl delete namespace kubeflow
     ```

-1. Clean up additional configuration resources left behind by KUDO-managed Kaptain, so you can install Helm-managed Kaptain correctly.
+1. Clean up any additional configuration resources left behind by KUDO-managed Kaptain, so you can install Helm-managed Kaptain correctly.
 This command selects various resource types with the label `kudo.dev/instance` of either `"kaptain"` or beginning with `"kaptain-"`.

     ```bash
     for type in clusterrole customresourcedefinition clusterrolebinding clusterrole mutatingwebhookconfiguration ValidatingWebhookConfiguration operators; do